Wie is de Mol? (Dutch TV series) season 23: Episode 8 - Brandpunt

 Candidates take part in a laser game assignment at the Stompdrift Dam, where they attempt to unlock four cages to collect the money inside before they burst into flames at the end of 30 minutes.
 To do so, candidates must shoot at opponents; each time an opponent is hit, they drop a label tagged with the name of a country and year for a specific cage.
 Candidates must find the countries from the dropped labels on a world map, in chronological order, where the zone each country is located correspond to a series of cardinal directions needed to unlock the directional locks of cages.
 However, during the assignment, opponents also attempt to shoot at candidates and candidates are eliminated from the assignment if they are shot three times.

-The group opened two cages, earning €2,250 for the pot.